gilzamir18/AI4U/README.md

 # AI4U

+### **Unfortunately, AI4U has been discontinued and is in maintenance mode.
+For a modern agent-oriented game modeling framework with support for reinforcement learning and natural language processing, see the BeMaker project (https://github.com/gilzamir18/Bemaker).**

 AI4U  is a protocol and an Application Programming Interface (API) that allow control Unity and Godot game objects designed with AI4U's agent abstraction.
 A Unity game object and a Godot node are agents if associated with components of the BasicAgent type.

 The environment and agent creation pipeline is: